kelkoo-services/kelisto-frontend-js-challenge-crypto/ABOUT.md

 ## Testing
 [![Test](https://github.com/Jodebu/kelisto-frontend-js-challenge-crypto/actions/workflows/main.yaml/badge.svg?branch=master)](https://github.com/Jodebu/kelisto-frontend-js-challenge-crypto/actions/workflows/main.yaml)

-Due to time restrictions, only a handful have been implemented.
+Due to time restrictions, only a handful of tests have been implemented.

 ## Remarks
 Some remarks I would like to state regarding this challenge:

 ### State management
-Even though no state management is really required for this app, I included a very simple example of what it should look like in the [Dashboard](./src/pages/Dashboard/Dashboard.tsx) component
+Even though no state management is really required for this app, I included a very simple example of what it should look like in the [Dashboard](./src/pages/Dashboard/Dashboard.tsx) component.
 ### Color token mishaps
 One of the color tokens provided (![#c4c4c4](https://via.placeholder.com/14/c4c4c4/000000?text=+) `#C4C4C4`) is slightly darker in the mocks (![#82838b](https://via.placeholder.com/14/82838b/000000?text=+) `#82838B`).
 I have used the one in the color tokens since it is the properly documented one.
 ### Crypto logo